-Late last year, a horrific multiple-vehicle accident occurred along a Pennsylvanian highway east of Pittsburgh when a commercial tractor trailer barreled into the rear of a car that was stopped due to other truck accidents.
-The initial crash sent off a chain reaction that included eight cars and trucks, resulted in three deaths and eight injuries.
+Late last year, a horrific multiple-vehicle accident occurred along a Pennsylvanian highway east of Pittsburgh when a commercial tractor-trailer barreled into the rear of a car that was stopped due to other truck accidents.
+The initial crash sent off a chain reaction that included eight cars and trucks, resulting in three deaths and eight injuries.

 Investigators with the National Transportation Safety Board (NTSB) met recently to discuss their findings of this and other fatal truck accidents, along with three more recent fatal truck accidents involving commercial vehicles.
 The NTSB findings show that federal oversight of the commercial trucking and bus industries are flawed, leading to more truck accidents, more injuries, and more deaths.